OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/use-an-external-authentication-provider.md

     <div class="info" markdown="1">

-    If you get an error while propagating your changes to all environments, it's possible that the version of the plugin you're using does not support the new configuration API methods yet.
+    If you get an error while propagating your changes to all environments, it's possible that the version of the plugin you're using doesn't support the new configuration API methods yet.

     In this case, you will need to configure each environment separately by opening its configuration page: